45 Kintsugi Quotes To Help You Heal A Broken Heart

 It’s a spiritual way to celebrate the flaws and missteps of life.
 The kintsugi technique is an extension of the Japanese philosophy of Wabi-Sabi, which sees beauty in the incomplete and value in simplicity.

+In context pf a person it means a girl/boy may be broken cause of a heartbreak or other experiences in life, which shattered them mentally or physically.
 But the person has embraced the experience and healed itself in a loving way which is inspiring and will motivate you to get back all your broken pieces and become whole again.

 Don’t forget to check out our collection of I’m not perfect quotes to help you value yourself with beautifully broken quotes to uplift your morals.